Angelique Pettyjohn: Burlesque

 During the 1970s, she worked as a burlesque star in Las Vegas.
 In 1970, she appeared in Barry Ashton's Burlesque Show at the Silver Slipper Gambling Hall and Saloon.
 She later was a featured showgirl in the Vive Paris Vive show at the Aladdin Hotel.
-She also was featured in the Maxim Hotel & Casino Burlesque Show, and in 1978 teamed with Bob Mitchell and Miss Nude Universe in "True Olde Tyme Burlesque" at the Joker Club.
+She also was featured in the Maxim Hotel and Casino Burlesque Show, and in 1978, teamed with Bob Mitchell and Miss Nude Universe in "True Olde Tyme Burlesque" at the Joker Club.
 She was photographed by Robert Scott Hooper for the February 1979 Playboy pictorial "The Girls of Las Vegas".

-Pettyjohn became quite popular at the Star Trek conventions and in 1979 Hooper photographed her in her costume from the episode "The Gamesters of Triskelion".
-They produced two posters, one in her complete costume and one nude without the costume that she sold at the conventions.
+Pettyjohn became quite popular at the Star Trek conventions, and in 1979, Hooper photographed her in her costume from the episode "The Gamesters of Triskelion".
+They produced two posters that she sold at the conventions, one in her complete costume and one partially nude with the costume.

 Death

-On February 14, 1992, Pettyjohn died in Las Vegas, Nevada from cervical cancer at age 48.
+On February 14, 1992, Pettyjohn died in Las Vegas from cervical cancer at age 48.